google/turbinia/docs/user/install-gke.md

     * Go to Filestore in the cloud console
     * Hit the `Create Instance` button
     * Set the `Instance ID` and `File Share Name` to the default name `output`.
-        * Note: The name can be changed however you must update the appropiate sections in the k8s Deployment files with the newly chosen name.
+        * Note: The name can be changed however you must update the appropriate sections in the k8s Deployment files with the newly chosen name.
 Please see the `GKE Setup` section for more details.
     * Select the same region and zone selected in the previous steps.
     * After the Filestore instance has been created, keep a note of the IP address for later use.